cnelson20/poker/README.md

-# rummy
+# poker
-Rummy for the Commander X16 computer
+Texas Hold'Em for the Commander X16 computer